-- A grade point average of 3.0 (B) on a 4.0 scale for the last 60 hours of undergraduate coursework.
+- A minimum grade point average of 3.0 on a 4.0 scale for the last 60 hours of undergraduate coursework.

 - Submitting a GRE score is not required.
 However, applicants who have neither a 3.0 GPA for the last 60 hours of undergraduate coursework or five years of professional experience may consider submitting a GRE score to strengthen their application.

-- A personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.
+- Personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.

-- Recommendations from at least two individuals who are in positions to attest to the applicant’s successful completion of the program.
+- Written recommendations from at least two individuals who are in positions to attest to the applicant's successful completion of the program.